 These kind of problems can cost lives and leave vulnerable people in very bad situations.
 To combat these problems, the researchers said that doctors, teachers and other front line workers have an important role in fighting eating disorders.
 They must challenge misconceptions about EDs or men will continue to be overlooked.

 Men must also become better advocates for their own health.
-Many men fail to speak to their doctor which leaves problems overlooked and allows eating disorders to become worse.
+Many men fail to speak to their doctor or use an ED helpline, which leaves problems overlooked and allows eating disorders to become worse.

 The longer an eating disorder is allowed to grow, the harder it is to treat.
 This makes it doubly important to catch them early.
 This could help reduce the estimated £70 million cost of eating disorders on the NHS.